 Although no one is quite sure if the two star-crossed lovers existed in real life, it is more certain that their families, the Montagues and the Capulets, did and there is evidence of this across Verona.

 The most famous of the Romeo and Juliet locations in Verona is Juliet’s House (Casa de Giulietta).
-And it’s very likely that this will be on the top of your list of things to do in Verona.
+And it’s very likely that this will be on the top of your list.

 The gothic 13th-century building was once occupied by the Capello family and has a balcony overlooking the courtyard much like the one Shakespeare wrote about in his play, which is the reason many believe it to be the place where Juliet once lived.